 Specific issues on which Frédéric counsels sovereign States and international organizations at the domestic level include: seizures of bank accounts and other property; tax exemptions; employment and social security for local staff; real estate and lease matters; applicability of particular EU or national legislations (data protection, procurement, etc.).

-In addition to his professional practice at Kelley Drye, Frédéric is an associate professor (chargé de cours) at the University of Louvain (UCL) and a visiting professor at the University of Liège (ULg), Belgium, where he mainly teaches advanced courses on the law and practice of international organizations.
-He is also a visiting professor of public international law at the Belgian Royal Military School.
+In addition to his professional practice at Kelley Drye, Frédéric is an associate professor (chargé de cours) at the University of Louvain (UCL), where he mainly teaches advanced courses on diplomatic law, immunity law and the law of international organizations, and where he is Director of the LL.M. in International Law.
+Frédéric is also a visiting professor at the University of Liège (ULg) and the Belgian Royal Military School.
 He was a guest professor at the University of Lille (UCL) (2013-2015), the University of Leiden (2008), the University of Burundi (2006) and the Belgian Superior Royal Institute for Defence Studies (2001-2005).
 Frédéric has published and lectured on various topics of public international law and EU institutional law.
-He is a member of the Board of Editors of the Belgian Review of International Law and of the (forthcoming) Oxford Database on International Organizations.
+He is currently Secretary-General of the Belgian Society of International Law, as well as a member of the respective Boards of Editors of the Belgian Review of International Law and Oxford International Organizations.

 Assisting an international organization in negotiations with the host State on a treaty modifying the headquarters agreement and on a related complex VAT dispute.